 - Not retracting flaps after take off.
 So you got a sign-off for a cross-country flight.
 Lots of stuff going on and you take off, communicate on the radio, turn off the landing lights, turn to the correct on-course heading, start the trip/fuel timers, etc. And then you fly 38 minutes and while downwind abeam the numbers, you go to drop that first notch of flaps and realize that they are already down.
 Face palm.

 - Inadvertent flight into IMC.
 Normally, this happens because you are focused on something else besides looking out the front of the airplane.
 Common distractions include setting up the navigation radios or GPS, looking at the ground for reference maneuvers, or texting while flying.
 It’s going to happen.
-Keep calm and fly the plane.
-Trust the gauges.
+Keep calm and fly the airplane.
+Trust the gauges, engage the autopilot (if equipped), retreat toward alternate VMC weather and don’t be shy of asking for assitance.

 - Forgetting to remove chocks or tie-down rope.
 This is probably the most common.
 You do the preflight, but it’s windy and you need to run inside to get the window cleaner so you leave a chock down to keep the airplane from being blown away.
 Upon return, you’ve forgotten about the chock, clean the windshield, hop in and try to taxi.
 Wow, it’s taking a lot of power to get out of the wheel rut…[insert favorite expletive].